 - If Looks Could Kill: The villain tries getting away in a chopper overloaded with too much gold.
 The hero and his female sidekick shoot at it until he falls out whereupon his pilotless copter crash-lands on top of him.

 - The first Mission: Impossible film had one inside the Chunnel.
 With gum shaped explosives.

-- Before that one, Darkman brought down a villain's chopper when he was dangling underneath it on a cargo hook, and the pilot tried to dislodge him by dragging him across road traffic.
+- Darkman brought down a villain's chopper when he was dangling underneath it on a cargo hook, and the pilot tried to dislodge him by dragging him across road traffic.
 Darkman found his footing on the roof of an 18-wheeler, attached the cargo hook to the truck, and let it drag the chopper to its explosive destruction in a highway tunnel.

-- Star Wars Attack of the Clones: When the Separatists retreat from the battle on Geonosis, the Republic forces are able to stop one of the transports from escaping by concentrating fire on it, bringing it crashing back down shortly after launch.
+- Attack of the Clones: When the Separatists retreat from the battle on Geonosis, the Republic forces are able to stop one of the transports from escaping by concentrating fire on it, bringing it crashing back down shortly after launch.
 Also averted because several other ships do manage to escape.

-- Averted in Star Wars The Empire Strikes Back: the heroes catch up with Boba Fett as he is lifting off with Slave I. As the only weapons they have are small handheld blasters, however, the Slave I gets away.
+- Averted in The Empire Strikes Back: the heroes catch up with Boba Fett as he is lifting off with Slave I. As the only weapons they have are small handheld blasters, however, the Slave I gets away.